RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_online_send_point_cloud_ros_cn.md

       device_ip: 192.168.1.200     #The device ip address
       msop_port: 6699              #The mosp port of lidar,default is 6699
       difop_port: 7788             #The difop port of lidar, default is 7788
-      start_angle: 0               #The start angle of pointcloud area
+      start_angle: 0               #The start angle of point cloud area
-      end_angle: 360               #The end angle of pointcloud area
+      end_angle: 360               #The end angle of point cloud area
-      min_distance: 0.2            #The minimum distance of pointcloud area
+      min_distance: 0.2            #The minimum distance of point cloud area
-      max_distance: 200            #The maximum distance of pointcloud area
+      max_distance: 200            #The maximum distance of point cloud area
       use_lidar_clock: false       #True--Use the lidar clock as the message timestamp;False-- Use the system clock as the time stamp
       angle_path: /home/robosense/angle.csv   #The path of the angle calibration file.
 For latest version lidars, there is no need to use this file.
 ```